NishanHolla/NishanHolla/README.md

 	</tr>
 	<tr>
 		<td><a href="https://www.linkedin.com/in/neeraj-patil-42a028236/"><b>Neeraj R Patil</b></a></td>
 		<td>If anyone one is looking for creative minded programmer then you must take a look at sarthaks profile.
-My work experience with Sarthak was filled with right guidance and satisfaction.
+My work experience with Nishan was filled with right guidance and satisfaction.
 A mentor , coder and a person with golden heart</td>
 		<td>Codechef, Competitive Programming</td>
 	</tr>